 The former capital "sits in a sultry, fertile and beautiful valley at the junction of the Mo Chhu (Mother River) and Pho Chhu (Father River).
 Commanding the river junction is the gorgeous Punakha Dzong, perhaps Bhutan's most impressive building."
 A regal yet peaceful aura still surrounds the small city "& the low altitude of the valley allows two rice crops a year, while oranges and bananas are in abundance". - Lonely Planet

-* Taktsang Monastary (Tigers Nest): This incredible feat of human architecture and pure will has a name to match and is deservedly one of the most venerated and famous of Bhutan's monasteries.
-Located on the face of a 3000 ft sheer cliff, it is an unmissable masterpiece.
-During the walk (or mule ride!) to the great "nest", savor the views and snap some shots of the monastery over a well-deserved cup of tea and biscuits before arriving at the high observation point (10,300 ft above seal level!), to capture the ultimate image; then relax while overlooking the love affair between humans & nature that came to be so many years ago.
+Taktsang Monastery (Tigers Nest): This incredible feat of human architecture and pure will has a name to match and is deservedly one of the most venerated and famous of Bhutan's monasteries.
+Located on the face of a 3000 foot sheer cliff, it is an unmissable masterpiece.
+During the walk (or pony ride!) to the great structure, savor the views and snap some shots of the monastery over a well-deserved cup of tea and biscuits before arriving at the high observation point at 10,300 feet above seal level to capture the ultimate image; then relax while overlooking the love affair between humans and nature that came to be so many years ago.
 Once inside the monastery, shrines are everywhere but only with a few resident monks tending to them.
 We'll enjoy the peace and serenity of this remarkable place before heading back outside to the stunning landscapes all around.

-* Tour Leader and photographer to help those who want to learn more about using their camera's, taking better pictures, etc throughout these Nepal & Bhutan Group Tours.
-(PhotoFly Travel Club adventures are laid back when it comes to photography.
-They are not workshop style based tours and you do not need to be an avid photographer to join.
-All are welcome!)
+* PhotoFly Travel Club adventures are laid back when it comes to photography.
+They are not workshop-style based tours and you do not need to be an avid photographer to join.
+All are welcome!

-* International Airfare is not included.
-We are happy to help you find a good flight as always!
+* International airfare is not included.
+We are happy to help you find a good flight

 * Flying into & out of Kathmandu International Airport (KTM)